storm-light/boxor/README.md

 ## Dependencies

 The executable will look for SDL2 and SDL2_ttf binaries in /Library/Frameworks before running.
+SDL2 frameworks also require dependencies usually found in /usr/lib